reepc/Handwriting-text-recognition-with-ChatGPT-Correction/README.md

 This repo use [TrOCR model](https://github.com/microsoft/unilm/tree/master/trocr#trocr), which is from meta.
 You can see more details there.

 The online version will be upload to [NTUST NLPLab's website](https://nlp.csie.ntust.edu.tw/), which a laboratory in Taiwan.
-You can also find it by google.

 The version here is which you can run the model locally (in your PC).